httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ~~~
 {: title="Request containing a gzip-encoded JSON object" #ex-put-gz}

+Sending the compressed form of the content
-Removing the content coding from the same request
+without the correct content coding means that
-causes the content to become malformed.
+the content is malformed.
-The server replies with an error.
+In this case, the server can reply with an error.

 ~~~ http-message
 NOTE: '\' line wrapping per RFC 8792